guettli/deadends-of-it/README.md

 KDE "The K desktop environment" was very wide spread (at least in germany) for some years.
 But gnome has not much more traffic: http://sotagtrends.com/?tags=[kde,gnome]

 Nagios was once the number 1 monitoring solution.
 Time has changed.
-I guess most people would not start to use it today, if they could start from scratch: https://trends.google.com/trends/explore?date=all&q=nagios
+I guess most people would not start to use it today, if they could start from scratch.
+Here Nagios compared with Zabbix, PRTG, check_mk: https://trends.google.com/trends/explore?date=all&q=nagios,%2Fm%2F03c9jx,%2Fg%2F11bc5wdh4r,%2Fm%2F0h_9jxz

 # Cloud computing / Virtualization